DPI-WE/setting-up-a-developer-environment/content.md

 ### What is rbenv

-`rbenv` is a tool used in Ruby development to manage different versions of the Ruby programming language on a single machine, making it easier for developers to work on multiple projects with different Ruby requirements without conflicts.
+`rbenv` is a tool used in Ruby development to manage different versions of the Ruby programming language on a single machine.

 ### Installing rbenv